asparks1987/UISP-NOC/docs/GOTIFY.md

 # Embedded Gotify

 The UISP NOC container bundles a Gotify 2.6 server for push notifications.
 Gotify starts automatically alongside Apache, stores its data inside the shared `cache/` volume, and is used to deliver offline/online, flapping, and latency alerts.
+The Android companion app consumes the same stream so sirens/vibration fire on handhelds the instant an outage lands.

 ---